 Known as "Swan City" to locals, people love living in Lakeland for its great weather and small businesses.
 If you're thinking about moving to Lakeland, Florida, read on to learn more about what it's like to live in the area.

 Median Rent Price

 Culture & Entertainment

-Looking for fun things to do in The Villages?
-Explore the area’s top attractions and local hangouts to discover everything The Villages has to offer.
+Looking for fun things to do in Lakeland?
+Explore the area’s top attractions and local hangouts to discover everything Lakeland has to offer.

-- Top industries in The Villages include real estate and health care.
+- Top industries in Lakeland include manufacturing, distribution and health care.

 MYMOVE cost of living calculator

 MYMOVE helps you compare the cost of living in two cities.